Carpenters Health and Security Plan

 - Part C (Medicare Advantage Plans) is the part of Medicare policy that allows private health insurance companies to provide Medicare benefits.
 These Medicare private health plans, such as HMOs and PPOs, are known as Medicare Advantage Plans.

 - Part D (prescription drug coverage) which helps cover prescription drugs.
-A monthly premium is generally required for Medicare Part D. However, Medicare Part D coverage is provided to Medicare eligible retirees or their dependents who enroll in Retiree Coverage provided by Carpenters Trusts.
+A monthly premium is generally required for Medicare Part D.

 You are eligible to enroll in Medicare if: